Sharathpd14/Apache-Spark/01_Introduction/01_overview.md

 ![Image](https://github.com/user-attachments/assets/b42e0e88-ce7c-4c75-b772-330f986ea311)

-1️⃣ Collecting All Orders in Bag (Data Loading) 🧠
+1️⃣ Collecting All Orders  (Data Loading) 🧠

 &nbsp;&nbsp;&nbsp;&nbsp;A traditional delivery guy would pick up one order, deliver it, return, and repeat.
 But a smart delivery guy collects multiple orders at once and keeps them in his bag (just like Spark loads data into memory instead of fetching it from disk repeatedly).